viamrobotics/rdk/README.md

 1. After making changes to a `.proto` file, make sure to run `make buf` to generate new files.
 1. See [rpc/examples/echo](./rpc/examples/echo) for example usage.

-### Testing with artifacts
+### Testing with big data

-In order to add test artifacts, you need to do the following:
+Let's assume big data is > 10KiB.
+This kind of data is annoying to slow to pull down with git and is typically not needed except for certain tests.
+In order to add large data test artifacts, you need to do the following:

 ```
 # get GOOGLE_APPLICATION_CREDENTIALS by talking to Eliot or Eric